 Use the tape measure to measure the height of the picture frame, from the very bottom of the frame to the very top.
 Divide the measurement by one-third.

 Mark D-Ring Attachment Points

 Use the resulting measurement to measure downward from the top of the picture frame on the left rail of the frame.
 Make a mark at the point.
 Repeat on the right rail of the frame.

 For example: The picture frame is 15 inches tall.
-One-third of 15 inches is 5 inches.
-Measure 5 inches downward from the top and make a mark on the left rail.
+One-third of 15 inches is five inches.
+Measure five inches downward from the top and make a mark on the left rail.
 Repeat for the right side.